Students Opportunities

 Students need to register on UNIVERSITALY (step 6), select the Erasmus+ or other kind of study or traineeship program in the Kind of Application field, specify the Italian representative (Embassy/Consulate) in their country where they will apply for a visa, and fill in the online form.

 The University of Salerno will only accept and validate applications from students who have completed the application procedure on the UNISA platform (Esse3).
-The UNIVERSITALY platform will then automatically generate a letter to be delivered by the candidates to the Italian representative abroad.
-The Embassy/Consulate will start the visa procedure only for candidates already accepted by the University.
+After the application validation by the University of Salerno, the Universitaly platform will automatically transmit the information to the Italian representative abroad.

 If you are a non-EU student, but you fall into the following situation: